georgegognadze/awesome-resources/README.md

 + <a href="https://www.kodable.com/hour-of-code" target="_blank"> Kodable </a> Kodable is a self-guided iPad game that introduces kids 5+ to programming basics.
 Having a teacher or parent nearby is optimal, but not necessary. :arrows_counterclockwise:
 + <a href="https://groklearning.com/hoc-2014/" target="_blank"> Grok learning </a> Use the programming language Python to build a chatbot called "Eliza" to act as a robot psychotherapist.
 You'll teach Eliza how to talk and the right thing to say.
 Can she fool your friends into thinking she's a human not a computer? :arrows_counterclockwise:

++ <a href="http://learnlayout.com/" target="_blank"> Learn CSS Layout </a> This site teaches the CSS fundamentals that are used in any website's layout. :free:

++ <a href="http://www.csstutorial.net/" target="_blank"> Csstutorial.net </a> Step by step tutorial to learn the basics of CSS. :arrows_counterclockwise:

++ <a href="http://cssguidelin.es/"> CSS Guidelines </a> High-level advice and guidelines for writing sane, manageable, scalable CSS. :free:

 #### Beyond an Hour

 + <a href="https://www.edx.org/course/introduction-computer-science-harvardx-cs50x/" target="_blank"> Introduction to Computer Science </a> An introduction to the intellectual enterprises of computer science and the art of programming.
 You will learn concepts like abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web development.  :free: